Clore-ai/Clore/doc/validator-setup.md

    - Consider using a CDN service for additional protection

 3. **Monitoring**
-   - Set up uptime monitoring for your masternode
+   - Set up uptime monitoring for your validator
    - Configure alerts for unusual network activity

 ---